vitorwdson/budget-app/README.md

 # Budget App
-This project is an app where the user can add budgets and exprenses to help wit financial control.
+This project is an app where the user can add budgets and exprenses to help with financial control.